 Every debtor who becomes bankrupt or proposes a debt agreement or personal insolvency agreement is required to lodge a completed statement of affairs form with AFSA.
-The provisional personal insolvency statistics are generally sourced from this form.
+The business and non-business personal insolvency statistics are generally sourced from this form.

 When a bankruptcy is the result of a sequestration order, there may be a delay before the bankrupt lodges a statement of affairs.
-When this occurs, we record the details supplied by the court, including the address of the bankrupt.
+When this occurs, we record the bankruptcy as non-business related.
 We update the record with information supplied by the bankrupt when the statement of affairs is lodged.
 Bankruptcies resulting from sequestration orders accounted for 10% of bankruptcies in 2011-12.
-We do not revise the provisional personal insolvency statistics with this updated data.
+We do not revise the provisional business and non-business statistics with this updated data.

-Defining new personal insolvency administrations
+Defining a business related personal insolvency